 - Towel.
 You can hire a towel from Black Cat Cruises, but save yourself some money and take your own.

 - Underwater Camera (and something to attach it to you!).
-I recommend using a GoPro Hero5 or Hero6 (as they’re both waterproof without the need for a case) teamed with a wrist strap or floaty stick so you can remain hands-free while swimming.
+I recommend using a GoPro Hero5 or up (as these versions are waterproof) teamed with a wrist strap or floaty stick so you can remain hands-free while swimming.

 - Sunglasses, sunhat and sunscreen for the boat trip.
 The New Zealand sun doesn’t muck around!